-This year’s theme, conceived by dieDAS Artistic Director Maurizio Montalti, builds on past years’ programs and invites our fellows to move beyond popular, often surfacelevel notions of sustainability to investigate highly focused, regenerative design solutions—namely, the transformative nature of metabolic processes.
+The 2022 theme, conceived by dieDAS Artistic Director Maurizio Montalti and Head Mentor Eugenia Morpurgo, built on past years’ programs, inviting our fellows to move beyond popular, often surface-level notions of sustainability to investigate highly focused, regenerative design solutions—namely, the transformative nature of metabolic processes.

-Through both theoretical and practical hands-on experimentation—including expert lectures, excursions into the surrounding region, and onsite work with mycelium-based materials and techniques—the dieDAS fellows will investigate the impact of metabolic processes on our relationships to one another and our surroundings, as well as possible new paths for restoring, nurturing, and generating flourishing conditions for ecosystems, economies, and living agents.
+Through theoretical and practical hands-on experimentation—including expert lectures, excursions into the surrounding region, and onsite work with mycelium-based materials and techniques—the dieDAS fellows investigated the impact of metabolic processes on our relationships to one another and our surroundings, as well as possible new paths for restoring, nurturing, and generating flourishing conditions for ecosystems, economies, and living agents.

-Using the lens of regenerative design, the dieDAS 2022 Fellowship Program will function as a space for critical, creative production, encouraging fellows to actively engage in questioning dominant narratives and traditional practices through the collision of ideas, concepts, and techniques.
+Using the lens of regenerative design, the dieDAS 2022 Fellowship Program functioned as a space for critical, creative production, encouraging fellows to actively engage in questioning dominant narratives and traditional practices through the collision of ideas, concepts, and techniques.

 The program culminated in an exhibition titled in/un becoming, which showcased the results of the fellows’ collaborative on-site workshop.
 The exhibition was presented during the 2022 dieDAS walk + talk summit at the historic site of the Saalecker Werkstaetten as well as the prestigious 2022 Dutch Design Week in Eindhoven.